-5.2.1 Datalink Service Provider
+5.2.1 Communication Service Provider

 In the current FANS 1/A environment, ADS and CPDLC messages are passed between aircraft and the System using the ACARS data messaging system.
-ACARS was developed by the DSPs to pass information between the airline operating centre (AOC) and the aircraft.
+ACARS was developed by the datalink service providers (DSP) to pass information between the airline operating centre (AOC) and the aircraft.
 ADS and CPDLC required an air-ground datalink and, in the absence of the Aeronautical Telecommunication Network (ATN), the ACARS system was used.